richsnyder/fzmq/doc/zmq_unbind.md

 Name
 ----

-zmq_unbind - Stop accepting connections on a socket
+zmq_unbind - stop accepting connections on a socket

 Synopsis